DreamCoder123/All-Interview-Question/README.md

 Spring provides generic abstraction layer for transaction management that is also very useful for container-less environments.
 Spring provides a convenient API to translate technology-specific exceptions (thrown by JDBC, Hibernate or other frameworks) into consistent, unchecked exceptions.
 This introduces abstraction and greatly simplifies exception handling.

+3. What is a Spring configuration file?
+A Spring configuration file is basically an XML file that mainly contains the classes information and describes how those classes are configured and linked to each other.
+The XML configuration files are verbose and cleaner.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features